Refsnyder, Twins hand Orioles 14th straight loss, 3-2 in 10 - WHIZ News

 The Orioles’ skid ties for second-longest in team history — they also dropped 14 in a row in 1954, the season the club moved from St. Louis to Baltimore.
 The Orioles’ worst losing streak came in 1988 when they lost their first 21 games of the year.

-Refsnyder smacked into the padded wall chasing Ryan Mountcastle’s home run in the fifth that flew well over the fence.
-Refsnyder went down hard on the warning track, but stayed in the game.
+Refsnyder smacked into the padded wall chasing Mountcastle’s home run in the fifth that flew well over the fence.
+Refsnyder went down hard on the warning track but stayed in the game.

+“They should take a look at that fence, to be honest,” Twins manager Rocco Baldelli said. “(Refsnyder) came out OK.
+He might have shaken himself up a little bit, but he flat-out ran into the wall.
+Everyone was checking on him.
+He’s not going to be deterred very easily from getting back out on the field.”

 It was 1-all when Refsnyder began the 10th as the automatic runner at second base.
 He moved to third on Kyle Garlick’s grounder and scored easily with a headfirst slide when Adam Plutko (1-2) threw a pitch in the dirt.